mvolkmann/blog/src/swift-ui.md

 The style can be set with the `textFieldStyle` view modifier.
 The options are `plain` (default) and `roundedBorder`.
-When the `plain` style is used, it's not obvious that the value can be edited.
+When the `plain` style is used, it's not obvious that the value can be edited unless it is wrapped in a `Form`.

 Auto-capitalization of words is provided by default.
 To disable this, pass `.none` to the `autocapitalization` view modifier.